 Everyone has their own style of hand gestures and movements when speaking.
 But these can be either exaggerated or lost in front of a camera.

-Position yourself the same distance you’ll be from the camera, hit the record button and run through a section you’re comfortable with.
+Position yourself at the same distance you’ll be from the camera, hit the record button, and run through a section you’re comfortable with.
 In the playback, make sure to mute yourself so you can just pay attention to your movements.

 We’re our own harshest critic, so it also helps to have someone else look at it who can give you a more unbiased opinion.